Han1-Chri5/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # 7-Function that draws a diagonal line
 # 8-Function that prints a square followed by a new line
 # 9-Program that prints Fizz-Buzz
+# 10-Function that prints a triangle followed by a new line